aryang4rg/AQualityBot/README.md

 [here](https://discord.com/api/oauth2/authorize?client_id=449832399833137153&permissions=0&scope=bot).

 # Motivation
 I wanted to learn a little bit more about how to use an API, and also wanted to try to learn how to use someone elses libraries for a change.
 I have also always wanted to make a discord bot but lacked the technical knowledge and / or motivation to start until now.
+One thing I really wanted to focus on was trying to create clean reusable code because the last time I made a big project the code was impossible to scale up.

 # Screenshots